Reformed Episcopal Seminary

 projection, and general speech skills); and persuasion as well as

-Practice.
-Conducted in conjunction with the daily chapel services,
+Conducted in conjunction with the daily chapel services, this practicum

-this practicum affords students the opportunity to gain practical
+affords students the opportunity to gain practical experience with the

 PT 501 Homiletics.
 Introduction to the history, science, and art of preaching.
 Consideration of sermon preparation (choice of text, exegesis, hermeneutics, history, culture, and doctrine); sermon structure (title, introduction, body, conclusion, outline, and illustrations); sermon delivery (style, use of manuscript, voice variety, projection, and general speech skills); and persuasion as well as argument.
 (3 Credits).